SEKOIA-IO/documentation/_shared_content/automate/library/intra_id.md

 ### Get User

-Get information about an Azure Active Directory user.
+Get information about an Microsoft Entra ID (Azure AD)  user.
 Requires the User.Read.All permission.

 **Arguments**